Local negativity of surfaces with non-negative Koidara dimension and transversal configurations of curves: Introduction

-where the infimum is taken over all non-empty collections of mutually distinct points on $X$. \end{definition}
+where the infimum is taken over all non-empty collections of mutually distinct points on $X$.

-The importance of the notion of Harbourne constants in the study of the BNC is highlighted in the following remark: if $H(X) > -\infty$, then, for any collection $\mathcal{P}$ of mutually distinct points on $X$, the BNC holds on the blow-up of $X$ at the points of $\mathcal{P}$.
+The importance of the notion of H-constants in the study of the BNC is highlighted in the following remark: if $H(X) > -\infty$, then, for any collection $\mathcal{P}$ of mutually distinct points on $X$, the BNC holds on the blow-up of $X$ at the points of $\mathcal{P}$.
 Nevertheless, even if $H(X) = -\infty$, BNC might still be true on $X$ or any of its blow-ups at mutually distinct points.

-In this note, we propose the notion of Harbourne index attached to a configuration of smooth curves having transversal intersection points.
-This is a quite natural variation of the original Harbourne constants.
+In this note, we consider the notion of {local H-constant} of a configuration of smooth curves having pairwise transversal intersection points only.
+This is a quite natural variation of the original H-constants: if $C= C_1 + \cdots + C_n$ is a configuration of smooth curves with $n\geq 2$ having pairwise transversal intersection on $X$, the rational number